TaoZhen1110/CAT-LLM/README.md

 ====
 Project Structure<br>
 ----
 The project is organized into several key directories and modules.
-Here's an overview of the project structure:
+Here's an overview of the project structure:<br>
-.

 ├── bert-base-chinese      # Store bert-base-chines file used in our experiment, .<br>
 ├── assets        # Store project assets, such as images, diagrams, or any visual elements used to enhance the presentation and understanding of the project.<br>
 ├── configs       # Store configuration files.<br>